apache/spark/docs/running-on-mesos.md

 {% endhighlight %}

-Note that jars or python files that are passed to spark-submit should be URIs reachable by Mesos slaves, as the Spark driver doesn't automatically upload local jars.
+Note that jars or python files that are passed to spark-submit should be URIs reachable by Mesos agents, as the Spark driver doesn't automatically upload local jars.

 # Mesos Run Modes